AsmitaWankhade/Face-Mask-detection/README.md

 # Face-Mask-detection
 ## Overview:

 Covid-19 has spread too fast too much hindering our lives.
 Wearing a mask is a basic, precautionary measure to prevent the pandemic.
-This project aims to perform real time face mask detection using CNN and haarClassifier
+This project aims to perform real time face mask detection using DNN face detector and MobileNetV2.

 ## PART-1

 #### Face detection:
 ##### 1. Using DNN Face detector:
-It is a Caffee model based on SSD (Single sot Multibox Detector) and ResNet-10 architecture.
+It is a Caffee model based on SSD (Single shot Multibox Detector) and ResNet-10 architecture.
 It is available in OpenCV.

 1. Load network using **cv2.dnn.readNetFromCaffe** passing the weights and layers as arguments.
 The files for weights and layers are added in the repository (protxt and weights)
 Caffe stores and communicates data using blobs.